-5. Wait times.
+4. Wait times.

 Satisfaction remains high regarding the amount of time stakeholders spend waiting for services from the agency.
-Only four percent indicated dissatisfaction, while 52 percent indicated satisfaction.
+Only five percent indicated dissatisfaction, while 56 percent indicated satisfaction.

-Q5 How satisfied are you with the agency's ability to timely serve you, including the amount of time you wait for service in person?
+Q4 How satisfied are you with the agency's ability to timely serve you, including the amount of time you wait for service in person?

-6. Brochures and printed materials.
+5. Brochures and printed materials.

-Asked about overall satisfaction with TBAE and the service received, survey respondents indicate an 87 percent satisfaction rate, versus five percent dissatisfaction.
+Asked about satisfaction with brochures and other printed materials produced by the agency, survey respondents indicate an 59 percent satisfaction rate, versus six percent dissatisfaction.

-Q6 How satisfied are you with any agency brochures or other printed information, including the accuracy of that information?
+Q5 How satisfied are you with any agency brochures or other printed information, including the accuracy of that information?

-7. Agency office and facilities.
+6. Agency office and facilities.

-Responses to this set of questions, promulgated by the Governor's office, tilt very heavily towards "N/A," which accounts for more than 67 percent of responses.
+Responses to this set of questions, promulgated by the Governor's office, tilt very heavily towards "N/A," which accounts for more than 63 percent of responses.
 This indicates that very few stakeholders have had occasion to visit the agency's Austin facilities, which is understandable since the vast majority of services provided are online, via phone, or via postal service.
-Satisfaction was reported by 19 percent and dissatisfaction by three percent.
+Satisfaction was reported by 23 percent and dissatisfaction by four percent.

-Q7 How satisfied are you with the agency's facilities, including your ability to access the agency, the office location, signs, and cleanliness?
+Q6 How satisfied are you with the agency's facilities, including your ability to access the agency, the office location, signs, and cleanliness?